IncentivHQ/docs/docs/drafts/ClaimRewards.md

 Automated incentive redistribution eliminates reliance on centralized entities, making the economy self-sufficient.
 Proportional allocation ensures that all participants, from users to developers, benefit equitably, fostering a decentralized, transparent, and thriving blockchain environment.

-> \[!WARNING]
-> Coming soon to Incentiv Portal.
-Make sure to check it out once it's live!
+> <Warning> Coming soon to Incentiv Portal.
+Make sure to check it out once it's live!</Warning>